The $300,000 MAN

 Here is to another 390 years.
 IT Starts with ME!

-Jonathan is an experienced leader, human-centered designer, and coach with a proven record of leading and developing others to perform at higher levels and improve their overall effectiveness.
+Jonathan is an experienced leader, design thinker, and executive coach with a proven record of leading and developing others to perform at higher levels and improve their overall effectiveness.
 He has a passion for learning and developing others to improve as leaders.
 Jonathan brings lessons from experience leading in U.S. Army Infantry, Cavalry, and Armor units in a wide range of assignments, to include leading soldiers in Iraq, Afghanistan, and Korea.
 He is a decorated veteran and a recipient of the General Douglas MacArthur Leadership Award.
 Jonathan served as a faculty member at the United States Military Academy at West Point, NY before transitioning from the Army in 2015.